ginnox1/iCADdocs_online/ChannelRatingWSPRO/ChannelRate_WSPRO.md

 [Back to Home](..\index#online-documentation)

-Rating of natural streams can be developed using the product module
+Rating of natural streams can be developed using the product module ***ChannelRate_WSPRO***.
-***ChannelRate_WSPRO***.
 The module is built on WSPRO98 algorithm from USGS, providing a convenient solution environment for interactive input and output of solutions.
+It also solves rating curves using simple application of manning's equation.

 <img src="./media/image18.png" style="width:4in">